 In terms of the inadequacy of existing regulatory mechanisms, the petition asserts there are no specific regulations in place to protect the Caribbean electric ray.
 The petition claims that since shrimp trawl bycatch is the primary threat to the species, the regulations requiring the use of TEDs and bycatch reduction devices (BRDs) are inadequate because TEDs and BRDs do not effectively release Caribbean electric rays.

 The lack of species-specific regulations does not necessarily mean a species' listing is warranted.
-To conclude that listing may be warranted because of inadequate regulatory mechanisms, there must be evidence that the lack of regulations has actually caused or is a contributing factor to the potential endangerment of the Caribbean electric ray.
+To conclude that listing may be warranted because of inadequate regulatory Start Printed Page 4882mechanisms, there must be evidence that the lack of regulations has actually caused or is a contributing factor to the potential endangerment of the Caribbean electric ray.
 The petition fails to provide any supporting information about how the lack of species specific regulations has actually contributed to the endangerment of the Caribbean electric ray.
 Regarding the efficacy of TEDs and BRDs in releasing Caribbean electric rays, the petition fails to provide substantial information specific to the species regarding the release or retention rates of Caribbean electric rays in shrimp nets equipped with TEDs and BRDs.
 Instead, the claim that TEDs and BRDs are ineffective is based on broad statements about finfish swimming ability related to size.
 Specifically, the petition states that devices intended to reduce bycatch are ineffective for this species due to its size and slow speed (Steele et al. 2002).
 Steele et al. (2002) did not include the Caribbean electric ray or any other ray species.
 The statement that larger fish are more likely to escape than smaller fish because swimming ability is positively associated with size is not applicable to the Caribbean electric ray because it is not a finfish.
 The petition fails to present any information to suggest that TEDs and BRDs are ineffective in releasing Caribbean electric ray.
 Thus, the petition fails to provide substantial information that listing may be warranted due to inadequacy of existing regulatory mechanisms.